pieter2501/NetworkNarcotic/README.md

     Influences the cable layout of a cluster.

     > full        full mesh topology, every device is connected to every other device
-    > loop        circle topology, devices are connected in a loop
+    > loop        loop topology, devices are connected in a loop
-    > single      line topology, basically loop mode with a cut in it
+    > line        line topology, basically loop mode with a cut in it
     > hubspoke    hub-and-spoke topology, every device is connected to one central device
     > ...         (more to come)